mrdbourke/tensorflow-deep-learning/README.md

   * what will someone leave with after going through this course?

 **Log**
+* 11 Jan 2021 - reviewed notebook 03, 95% ready for recording, onto slides for 03
 * 9 Jan 2021 - I'm back baby!
 Finished all videos for 02, now onto slides/materials for 03, 04, 05 (then I'll get back in the lab)
 * 19 Dec 2020 - ON HOLD (family holiday until Jan 02 2021)
 * 18 Dec 2020 - recorded 75% of videos for 02